lextoumbourou/notes/slipbox/Voxel.md

 Title: Voxel
-Date: 2021-01-06
+Date: 2021-05-11
 Tags: #Graphics

 ---

-A Voxel refers to a single datapoint in a 3d-grid, in the same way a [[Pixel]] refers to a datapoint on a 2d-grid.
+A voxel refers to a single datapoint in a 3d-grid, in the same way a [[Pixel]] refers to a datapoint on a 2d-grid.
 The word is a combination of "volume" and "pixel".

-The volume and data can be anything.
+The volume of a voxel and the data stored can be anything.

-For example, the Terrain system in Roblox allow creators to fill a grid of 3x3x3 voxels with different material and also specify how full each voxel should be.
+For example, the Terrain system in Roblox allow creators to fill a grid of 3x3x3 voxels with different material each with different occupancy values (ie how full of the material they are).

 [This Roblox Script](https://gist.github.com/lextoumbourou/b1b29c27b69caf29cc2f9a2e04949734) creates a single voxel of water with 100% occupancy: